cbwar/LaravelModelTracking/README.md

 # Laravel Model Changes

-Track models changes made by users.
+Track models changes made by users and save them to a log table.

 ## Installation